How To Choose the Right Drill Bit Length

 The point angle is the angle of the cutting head at the bit tip.
 The two most common point angles are 118 and 135 degrees.

-The 118-degree angle is steeper, more pointed, and has a smaller chisel; it cuts more aggressively than a 135-degree bit.
-The steeper cutting angle causes the bit to dull more quickly when used to cut harder materials, so the 135-degree point angle is typically used for drilling into harder materials.
+The 118-degree angle is less steep, less pointed, and has a smaller chisel; it cuts less aggressively than a 135-degree bit.
+The 118-degree point angle becomes dull more quickly when used to cut harder materials, so the 135-degree point angle is typically used for drilling into harder materials due to its sharper point.

 Helix Angle